 Clostridium botulinum bacteria exist either as spores or as vegetative cells.
 The spores, which are dormant and comparable to plant seeds, can survive harmlessly in soil and water for many years.
 When ideal conditions exist for growth, the spores produce vegetative cells which multiply rapidly and may produce a deadly toxin within three to four days of growth in an environment consisting of:

 Botulism spores are present on most fresh food surfaces.
+The botulinum toxin has been found in a variety of foods, including low-acid preserved vegetables, such as green beans, spinach, mushrooms, and beets; fish, including canned tuna, fermented, salted and smoked fish; and meat products, such as ham and sausage.
+The food implicated differs between countries and reflects local eating habits and food preservation procedures.
+Occasionally, commercially prepared foods are involved.
 Because they grow only in the absence of air, they are harmless on fresh foods.
 Most bacteria, yeasts, and molds are difficult to remove from food surfaces.
 Washing fresh food reduces their numbers only slightly.
 Peeling root crops, underground stem crops, and tomatoes reduces their numbers greatly.
 Blanching also helps, but the vital controls are the method of canning and making sure the recommended research-based process times are used.

 While the incidence is fairly rare, the death rate is high if not treated immediately.
 Prevention is obviously extremely important.
 Home canning should follow strict hygienic recommendations to reduce risks.
 Pressure canners should be used for all low-acid foods, but home pressure canners only reach 240 F, not 250 like commercial equipment, and are not hot enough to kill ALL of the spores.
 It is the destruction of the active bacteria, and destruction or substantial reduction in numbers of spores along with the creation of an environment that is less conducive to the growth of the remaining spores, that ensures safety.